 Om Malik introduced me to WordPress in the summer of 2004.
 Yahoo! had just acquired Oddpost, a startup where I had been CEO, and Om Malik was writing an article about the acquisition.
 As we talked about Oddpost, Om mentioned that he was running his personal blog on a new open source project called WordPress.
-He thought that my Oddpost experience of building a startup and blogging about it along the way could mesh well with the project, so Om offered to introduce me to Matt Mullenweg, a co-founder of the WordPress project.
+He thought that my Oddpost experience (including our famous Oddblog) could mesh well with the project, so Om offered to introduce me to Matt Mullenweg, a co-founder of the WordPress project.
 I met Matt that summer and we clicked right away.
 We spent several hours talking about startups, San Francisco, technology, and his hopes for building a software movement that could last for decades.
 I started using WordPress and stayed in touch with Matt.
 We talked about ways to build a company based on WordPress that would be separate from, but highly supportive of the open source project.
 When Matt decided to start that company in late 2005 and asked me if I wanted to be part of it, I didn’t need much convincing.
 I joined Automattic in January 2006 as CEO.

 The first years of Automattic were focused on building a great company – embracing of open source, focused on making the web a better place, putting product development first, creating a distributed company with great people from all over the world – and creating a series of SaaS services for WordPress users, including Akismet, a collaborative spam filter that has protected blogs from billions of spam comments, WordPress.com, a hosted version of WordPress that lets anyone start a blog or site in seconds, and VIP, which offers WordPress for large companies and enterprise users.
 Our services were a big success.
 We signed up our first million users in 16 months, the second million took 8 months, and the third million took 4, and it kept accelerating.
 Many of the world’s best bloggers flocked to WordPress and they started attracting bigger and bigger audiences.